Changes in the Immigration to Ontario - Green Light Canada

 Since the beginning of autumn, the Ontario media has shaken with two important news in the field of immigration.
 Firstly, Immigration Ontario cancelled the requirement to have 400 CRS on the Express Entry selection system in order to receive an invitation through the Ontario Express Entry: Human Capital Priorities Stream of the Ontario Provincial Nominee Program (OINP).
 Secondly, there might be the Northern Ontario Immigration Pilot aimed at immigration to the northern part of the province.
-Green Light Canada expands more detail about new opportunities and upcoming changes in immigration in Ontario.
+Green Light Immigration expands more detail about new opportunities and upcoming changes in immigration in Ontario.

 Ontario Express Entry: Human Capital Priorities